JamieBriggsDev/JamieBriggsDev.github.io/content/post/2025-07-esp32-flood-api/index.md

 ## Wrap up

 I would like to thank to [Rob Anderson](https://robanderson.dev/) for creating July's Learn by doing challenge, it was incredibly interesting!
-July's Learn by doing project at Opencast software proved to be incredibly interesting.
-This project was a great way to explore the ESP32-E, and I'm looking forward to exploring more of its capabilities in the future.
+This project was a great way to understand embedded systems, and I'm looking forward to exploring more of the capabilities of the Firebeetle 2 ESP32-E in the future.